Netflix

-Paramount+ centers its identity on one of Hollywood’s most enduring symbols: the mountain peak encircled by stars.
-The 2021 rebrand from CBS All Access leveraged Paramount Pictures’ 110-year heritage, wrapping the iconic mountain in a blue arc that suggests both the original star circle and a streaming play button.
-The wordmark pairs the timeless mountain with clean sans-serif typography and a vibrant blue that signals premium content.
+Paramount+ centers its identity on the mountain peak encircled by stars, a symbol in use since 1914.
+The 2021 rebrand from CBS All Access leveraged Paramount Pictures’ 110-year heritage, wrapping the mountain in a blue arc that suggests both the original star circle and a streaming play button.
+The wordmark pairs the mountain with clean sans-serif typography and a vibrant blue that signals premium content.

 Paramount+ employs tiered branding across its content pillars: Paramount Pictures films, CBS sports and news, Nickelodeon children’s programming, MTV reality shows, and Comedy Central series.
 The mountain icon unifies these diverse properties under a single umbrella while allowing sub-brands to maintain distinct personalities.
 The blue accent appears in interface elements and “Paramount+ Original” title cards, creating premium positioning for exclusive content.
 The visual system must serve both theatrical blockbusters and reality television, requiring flexibility that the simple mountain-and-arc logo accommodates.